Linear is out of fashion. Let’s design a circular future for our clothing.

 Focusing on sustainable fashion in Scotland, my research involves navigating complex challenges through a systems change perspective.

-I am particularly interested in exploring community systems change approaches to support the social impact of Sustainable Fashion Scotland, a community-led social venture with the mission to connect the fashion community in Scotland and facilitate positive change in the industry through collaboration and education.
+I am particularly interested in exploring community systems change approaches to support the social impact of Sustainable Fashion Scotland, a community-led social venture with the mission to connect the fashion community in Scotland and facilitate a sustainable fashion transformation through collective impact and knowledge exchange.

 Get to know Mairi: